refinery-platform/dataframer/README.md

 with a minimum of configuration, and a focus on bioinformatics

-## Example
+## Examples

-Typically, you will pass in a file handle open for reading, but for testing a byte stream works just as well.
+Typically, you will pass in a binary file handle open for reading, but for testing a byte stream works just as well.

 ```